v-cakoll/docs.it-it/docs/framework/unmanaged-api/metadata/iceegen-generateceefile-method.md

 ms.assetid: cca4a9a1-731b-4411-9e04-00cffe7a56d8
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 2ce8e96a588036297794238650af9ef84fc9aaa9
+ms.openlocfilehash: 0dafa741634cc88f8a7d86247e4fa8681d7c4305
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67750560"
+ms.locfileid: "74436369"
 ---
 # <a name="iceegengenerateceefile-method"></a>Metodo ICeeGen::GenerateCeeFile
-Genera un file di base di codice contenente la base di codice attualmente caricata in [ICeeGen](../../../../docs/framework/unmanaged-api/metadata/iceegen-interface.md) interfaccia.

- Questo metodo è obsoleto e non deve essere utilizzato.
+Generates a code-base file that contains the code base currently loaded into this [ICeeGen](../../../../docs/framework/unmanaged-api/metadata/iceegen-interface.md) interface.

+ This method is obsolete and should not be used.

 ## <a name="syntax"></a>Sintassi